tomlurge/mteam/docs/notes.md

                                                  compressed 15 MB
     - the same as JSON, but verbose, uncompressed        -> 72 MB compressed 15,1 MB
+* check sizes again
+  + a bunch of archives, XZ, one of each type            ->  1 GB
+  + the same as JSON, GZ, with nulls and chatty arrays   ->  5.7 GB
+  + the same as JSON, GZ, with chatty arrays             ->  5.63 GB

 * modularize
 * write tests
   + that would involve writing test descriptors too i guess